 - Hoisin sauce

 - Sriracha hot sauce

 Charing: You can do this step either on the gas stove top or in the oven.

-Perfecting the broth: Add ginger, onion, spice packet, beef, sugar, fish sauce, salt and simmer uncovered for 1 1/2 hours.
+Perfecting the broth: Add ginger, onion, spice packet, beef, sugar and fish sauce; simmer uncovered for 1 1/2 hours.
 Remove the beef and set aside (you can eat the meat later too.)
 Strain and return broth to the pot – now is the time for tasting and seasoning.
 If the broth’s flavor isn’t quite there yet, add 1 tablespoon more of fish sauce, large pinch of salt and a small piece of rock sugar (or 1 teaspoon of regular sugar).
 Keep doing this until the broth tastes just right.

 Prepare noodles & meat: Slice your beef as thin as possible – try freezing for 15 minutes prior to slicing.
 Shred the cooked shin meat and set aside.
 Arrange all other ingredients on a platter for the table.
 Cook the noodles as per packet instructions.
 If they are fresh rice noodles, just blanch it for 1 minute.